LSlat/SQL/README.md

-# SQL, utilizing PostgreSql (also python3/Jupyter Notebook, Pandas and Matplotlib)
+# SQL, utilizing PostgreSql and Quick Database Diagrams (https://www.quickdatatabasediagrams.com/)
+## Also used python3/Jupyter Notebook, Pandas and Matplotlib
 Using the data in the CSV files, design schema, create tables and a database.
 Query the data to answer given questions.